jl4282/csci-ua.0480-spring2016-010/slides/02/hoisting.markdown

 Variable hoisting.  __Why?__ &rarr;

 * generally a top-down approach is taken to programming
-	* so it may make sense for the "main" part of the program to on top, calling functions elsewhere
+	* so it may make sense for the "main" part of the program to go on top, calling functions elsewhere
 	* those functions are likely to be declared below main
 	* so it's more natural... ¯\\_(ツ)\_/¯ (maybe)
 * as for variables, I don't know if I can excuse that